 Great, good at the end.
 We are really happy with the result of the season.
 All the objectives are done, but also, there are still two races, and we hope that we will get one win.
 I mean, we will go for it, so this will be a good year.
 We did some perfect races; one was a bit more difficult but, at the end, we did a nice race.
 And we finished on the objective that was the podium.

-2023 is going to be of huge interest to everybody.
+2023 is going to be of immense interest to everybody.
 Are we going to be going into the best era of sports car racing we've ever had?

 The new era will be awesome.
 I mean, [it] will be great for all the endurance fans, and all motorsport.
 Also us, as a driver and for all the team.
 All the private teams, that were like in an LMP2.
 They will make this step.
 It's wonderful for a lot of people, and it's great to see 25 cars fighting for overall victory in Le Mans.
 We can't believe it, it's awesome.